Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 Dangers of Forgetting the Proxy Nature of Data

-Written in relation to a thread (Staff Attitude) on the Deming Electronic Network (but the DEN archive seems to indicate I never posted this message).
+Written in relation to a thread (Staff Attitude) on the Deming Electronic Network (link removed because the network no longer is online).

 We use data to act as a proxy for some results of the system.
 Often people forget that the desired end result is not for the number to be improved but for the situation to be improved.
 We hope, if the measure improves the situation will have improved.
 But there are many reasons this may not be the case (one number improving at the expense of other parts of the system, the failure of the number to accurately serve as a proxy, distorting numbers, etc.).